-In this tutorial, we will see how to build customized python version from source on ubuntu and how to install this customized python version in the our local system.
+In this tutorial, we will see how to build customized python version from source on Ubuntu and how to install this customized python version in our local system.

 We will see several install options - install as main python interpreter,

-install as alternative python interpreter.
-The last option is creating and installing a deb package with the
+install it as alternative python interpreter.
+The last option is creating and installing a deb package with the help of

 # sudo apt update # sudo apt -y install build-essential checkinstall